gpaux/Mediana/FAQ_Sample_Data_Set.md

 ## Perform Clinical Scenario Evaluation

-After the clinical scenarios (data and analysis models) and evaluation model have been defined, the user is ready to evaluate the success criteria specified in the evaluation model by calling the `CSE` function.

-To accomplish this, the simulation parameters need to be defined in a `SimParameters` object:
+After the clinical scenarios (data and analysis models) and evaluation model have been defined, the user is ready to evaluate the success criteria specified in the evaluation model by invoking the `CSE` function.
+The simulation parameters need to be defined in a `SimParameters` object:

 {% highlight R %}
 # Simulation parameters